gutsydeep/Assignment_SpringBoot_SwaggerAPI/README.md

-This is a backend service that uses Swagger Petstore Api data models as data source with the .
+This is a backend service that uses Swagger Petstore Api as data source.
 It consists of RESTful API service that can perform CRUD
-(Create, Read, Update, Delete) operations on pet data, and has proper error handling for various scenarios.
+(Create, Read, Update, Delete) operations on Swagger Petstore API, and has proper error handling for various scenarios.

 We can test the CRUD APIs using Postman and the Custom Documentation has been done using Swagger.